The BIM approach

 First, the team examined the level of detail desired, and it was agreed that three would be developed:

-There are four layers you can distinguish in modeling the panel with the highest level of detail:
+Four layers can be distinguished by modeling the panel with the highest level of detail:

 Modeling of panels for ArchiCAD